Pannexin: Function

 Pannexins can form nonjunctional transmembrane channels for transport of molecules of less than 1000 Da.
-These hemichannels can be present in plasma, endoplasmic resticulum (ER) and Golgi membranes.
+These hemichannels can be present in plasma, endoplasmic reticulum (ER) and Golgi membranes.
 They transport Ca^{2+}, ATP, inositol triphosphate and other small molecules and can form hemichannels with greater ease than connexin subunits.
 Pannexin 1 and pannexin 2 underlie channel function in neurons and contribute to ischemic brain damage.

 Pannexin 1 has been shown to be involved in early stages of innate immunity through an interaction with the P2X7 purinergic receptor.
 Activation of the pannexin channel through binding of ATP to P2X7 receptor leads to the release of interleukin-1β.

 Hypothetical roles of pannexins in the nervous system include participating in sensory processing, synchronization between hippocampus and cortex, hippocampal plasticity, and propagation of calcium waves.
 Calcium waves are supported by glial cells, which help maintain and modulate neuronal metabolism.
 According to one of the hypotheses, pannexins also may participate in pathological reactions, including the neural damage after ischemia and subsequent cell death.

 Pannexin 1 channels are pathways for release of ATP from cells.